27 Nov 2000

 Not least, TDC has a clear goal to enhance Hong Kong as the world's marketplace as well as the capital for SMEs.
 With this Hong Kong Forum we move to new heights.
 We are witnessing the birth of a powerful global alliance of small and mid-sized companies.
 I am thrilled by this prospect.
 So are my TDC colleagues around the world who provide support to the associations.
 You are our ambassadors, our partners and our friends.
 We look to your valuable advice and input.
 You can absolutely count on our continued commitment to you.
 For your success is Hong Kong's success.

-- Free online search for publishing service providers on hktdc.com.
+- Free online search for medical and healthcare service providers on hktdc.com.